cpkb-bluezoo/gumdrop/README.md

         - Spanish
         - German
-    - centralized and secure realm interface for authentication and authorization, usable by multiple services
+    - centralized and secure realm interface for authentication and authorization, usable by multiple services, with mTLS and SASL mechanisms
     - CIDR connection filtering, rate limiting, quota features
     - lightweight, simple dependency injection framework
     - client framework for creating clients to communicate with other servers